Blacksad: Under the Skin

-Blacksad: Under the Skin is a 2019 adventure video game developed by the Spanish company Pendulo Studios and published by Microïds.
-It is an adaptation of the Spanish comic series Blacksad by Juan Díaz Canales and Juanjo Guarnido.
-The game follows John Blacksad as he investigates the suspicious death of a boxing club owner.
+Blacksad: Under the Skin is a 2019 adventure game developed by Pendulo Studios and published by Microïds.
+The game is an adaptation of the Spanish comic series Blacksad by Juan Díaz Canales and Juanjo Guarnido.
+It follows John Blacksad as he investigates the suspicious death of a boxing club owner.

-Blacksad is Pendulo's first game based on a license and its first to use fully 3D graphics.
+Blacksad: Under the Skin is Pendulo's first game based on a license and its first to use fully 3D graphics.
 The project began in late 2016 at the suggestion of Microïds, part of the same media conglomerate that owns Blacksad publisher Dargaud.

-It was released on November 14, 2019, although a technical error caused an unfinished version of the game to launch in Europe on November 5.
-A Nintendo Switch port of the game was released on December 10, 2019.
+Blacksad: Under the Skin was released for PlayStation 4, Windows, and Xbox One on 14 November 2019, although a technical error caused an unfinished version of the game to launch in Europe on 5 November.
+A Nintendo Switch port of the game was released on 10 December 2019.
+It received mixed reviews from critics.

 Gameplay

 Blacksad: Under the Skin is an adventure game that takes place in a three-dimensional game world.
 Its gameplay has been compared to the work of Telltale Games, as well as Team Bondi's L.A.
 Noire and Frogwares' Sherlock Holmes: The Devil's Daughter.
 Blacksad does not feature an inventory, and, unlike in Pendulo Studios' past games, it forgoes a point-and-click interface in favor of direct character control.
 Gameplay is choice-based and the player's actions alter the player character's alignment with other characters in the world.
 The direction of the story changes based on the player's decisions.
 Blacksad features quick-time events, timed conversation sequences and scenes where the player must search for clues in the environment.

 During investigations, John Blacksad's heightened feline senses allow the player to slow down time and perceive visual clues in their surroundings, which are then added to the player's clue index.
 From here, the player may combine clues to form conclusions, both to progress the main story and to solve optional side-quests.